bpachter/benjaminpachter.com/ETL.md

 This workflow showcases the dynamic duo of Alteryx for efficient ETL processes and SAS for robust statistical analysis.
 Together, they provide comprehensive and actionable insights in a highly efficient manner, providing well-equipped financial professions with the data-driven intelligence needed to make informed decisions about multifamily property investments.

 Alteryx is specifically one of my favorite technologies to use, as it provides a transparent no-code developer structure that any data professional can learn to use.
 Unfortunately I can not include specific Alteryx screenshots, as my free-trial ran out years ago when I got certified, so sorry about that!
+<br><br>

+## Closing

+In this page, we've explored a variety of powerful ETL methodologies using tools like Power Query, Python, SAS, Alteryx, and cloud services like AWS and SQL Server.
+By embedding SQL scripts within Power Query, we streamline data processing in Excel and Power BI.
+We also demonstrated how Python and SAS can be combined for efficient data extraction, transformation, and statistical analysis.

+Additionally, we showcased a complex workflow using Alteryx and SAS to handle multifamily property data, highlighting how to extract and transform data from SQL servers, perform advanced analysis, and upload results back to SQL servers.
+This example emphasized the synergy between Alteryx's user-friendly interface and SAS's robust analytics.

+Overall, the discussed techniques provide a solid foundation for optimizing ETL processes, ensuring efficient data processing and insightful analysis.
+Whether using cloud platforms, traditional databases, or advanced analytical tools, these strategies help achieve maximum efficiency and scalability in data workflows.

+Thank you for exploring these ETL concepts with me.
+If you have any questions or are interested in learning more, feel free to reach out.
+I'm also actively seeking new opportunities, so if your team is hiring, let's connect!

+Best, <br>
+Benjamin Pachter